pvacey/wizard-of-minecraft/README.md

     - is triggered by new logs entering the Pub/Sub topic
     - sends chat messages to DialogFlow agent to determine intents
       - executes RCON commands to the minecraft server via RCON based on the intent
-    - shuts down the server when there are `0` players left to save your money, you cheap son-of-a
+    - shuts down - [ ] he server when there are `0` players left to save your money, you cheap son-of-a
 - DialogFlow
   - receives player messages and determines the intent of the message
 - Firewall Rules
-  - 0.0.0.0/0 via TCP 25565 for Minecraft
+  - `0.0.0.0/0 via TCP 25565` for Minecraft
-  - 0.0.0.0/0 via TCP 25575 for Minecraft RCON
+  - `0.0.0.0/0 via TCP 25575` for Minecraft RCON